Women’s Spring Brick Session

-This program will focus on some creative “brick” workouts that stack mountain biking, running and strength training (possible canoe session too) into a single workout session.
+This program will focus on some creative “brick” workouts that stack mountain biking, trail running and strength training into a single workout session.
 The focus of the training group is preparing for the upcoming Tri-Loppet race, although the workouts can be beneficial for anyone who wants to increase their fitness.

 The class invites intermediate to advanced fitness level athletes who have some experience with mountain biking and trail running.